 Individuals interested in either the Basic Firefighter Certificate must attend an Advisement Session in order to be considered for admission.
 Once potential students have attended an Advisement Session, they will be required to complete the HESI test.

-have attended an Advisement Session, they will be required to complete the HESI test.
 The top 25 highest scores from the HESI test will be accepted into the program.